Chunkys0up7/AttemptTwoPractioner/docs/IMPLEMENTATION_MASTER_CHECKLIST.md

     - Test suite exists, but test client is not connected to real backend app (workflow endpoints unavailable in mock app)
     - Benchmark tests deferred; will run after test setup is updated
     - [devlog entry: Backend Performance Benchmark Tests Deferred]
+    - _Status: Deferred.
+No further action required at this stage._

 - [ ] **Phase 4, Section 4.2: Frontend performance benchmark tests (planned)**
     - Plan documented: will run Lighthouse/Web Vitals on main user flows (dashboard, workflow builder, settings) at a later stage
     - Will document results and improvement areas after tests are run
     - [devlog entry: Frontend Performance Benchmark Plan]
+    - _Status: Planned.
+No further action required at this stage._

 ### 4.3 User Experience Polish